The simplicity of nature is not to be measured by that of our conceptions.

 - Understand the fundamental difference between linear and non-linear differential equations.

 - Homework.
 I will regularly assign homework.
-The homework will be (at least partially) graded.
+The homework will not be graded.
 Homework assignments will also include reading assignments.
-Homework will account for 10% of your grade.

 - Tests.
-Exams will be given on the following Thursdays: September 21, October 19, and November 16.
+Exams will be given on the following Tuesdays: September 25, October 23, and November 20.
 Each exam counts 20% of your grade.

 - Grades.
 Your grade will be based on the percentage of the total points that you earn during the semester.
 You need at least 90% of the points to earn an A, at least 80% for a B, at least 70% for a C, and at least 60 % for a D.